The 2021 Diocese of London Lent Appeal will focus on Youth Violence.

 - 24 children aged just 17 or younger were murdered with a knife or sharp object in 2019.
 This represents the highest number of children murdered in over a decade.

-The lent appeal, which begins on Wednesday 17 February, will focus on both raising awareness of the issue, and raising money for three charities that challenge it.
+The lent appeal will focus on both raising awareness of the issue, and raising money for three charities that challenge it.